Autotask is configured in MSP Settings → Integrations.

 Create an API user in Autotask

 In Autotask, go to Admin → Resources/Users → API Users → New.
 Create an API user, generate a Secret, and assign an API Tracking Identifier (a 26-character code).
-Note the username, secret, and tracking identifier — the secret is only shown once.
+Note the username, secret, and tracking identifier.
+The secret is only shown once.

 2